enkimute/ganja.js/README.md

   this.translator      = (x,y)=>1+0.5*(x*1e20-y*1e01);                  // translator x,y
 })();
 ```
-We can now use our 2D Projective Algebra.
+-We can now use our 2D Projective Algebra.

 ```javascript
 P2.inline(x=>{